Football in Albania: Cup competitions

 The Albanian Football Cup (Kupa e Shqipërisë), which is the country's main knockout cup competition, was established in 1939.
 The winners are entitled to compete in the UEFA Europa League, at the First qualifying round stage.
 The most successful team in this competition, KF Partizani Tirana, has won the cup 15 times.

 The Albanian Supercup, which started in 1989, is a single match played at the beginning of the season between the winners of the Superliga and the Albanian Cup.
 The most successful team in this competition, KF Tirana, has won 9 times.

 Amateur football

 The highest levels of amateur football are the Sunday League Tiranë or Sunday League Korçë, reached through the Kupa Amatore.

-Kategoria Amatore I is thesecond highest division of amateur football in Albania and hence the sixth highest league.
+Kategoria Amatore I is the second highest division of amateur football in Albania and hence the sixth highest league.
 In the 2017-18 season, 10 teams are participating, among which some of them are reserve teams.
 The team in last place drops to Kategoria Amatore II.
 In 2017-2018 the teams in Kategoria Amatore I were: